Kate lived with her partner in Leeds, but when the relationship turned violent she did the only thing she could. She left.

 Once at the Mission, Kate was referred to The Welcome Centre for a food parcel.
 She then received advice from Cath, Development Worker at The Welcome Centre, on how to get a homelessness assessment.
 She met with another support agency, Housing Solutions and was given temporary accommodation.

 Twelve months on Kate is now in a permanent flat.
-The Welcome Centre helped her to apply for a small grant, which she was able to buy some essential furniture with.
+The Welcome Centre helped her to apply for a small grant, which she was able to buy some essential furniture.
 And the best news – recently she was offered a part-time job!

 I can't believe how far I've come.I'm really proud of myself and thankful to you lot to.